 The aforementioned encryption, especially when applied to laptops and USB sticks, will protect you from almost all losses of equipment.
 Which brings us back to the Windows AD server.
 It is this server that enforces the policies of encryption against the equipment you intend to run it on.
 While you can enable encryption on the devices individually, without enforcement, there is nothing stopping a user from disabling it if they find it irksome or slows down their workflow.
 And this is why we say that without Active Directory, or an alternative cloud based Identity Access Management system, your network is not and cannot be secured.

 Certainly, all this is an investment for your small business.
 Most small businesses spend just under 7% of their revenue on IT.
-Initial expenditures may be a little higher.
-If you find yourself spending far less, you may want to consider the benefits of IT security improvements.
+For medium enterprise, the number drops closer to 5%.
+For large organizations, the number is closer to 3.5%.
+Initial expenditures are normally a little higher in order to update neglected systems and implement comprehensive IT security tools and policies for the first time.
+If you find yourself spending far less, you may want to consider what you may be missing, how it can impact your business, and the benefits of IT security improvements.

 When addressing your network security keep these 3 tenets in mind, and you will be far ahead of most small businesses.

 IT Support Services in Toronto: Whether you are starting right or catching up, we can help you work more securely.
-We are TUCU - a Toronto IT Support company since 2003.
+We are TUCU – a Toronto IT Support company since 2003.
 We offer network setup, support, and total network management in Toronto.
-Let us help you assess your needs and provide or implement recommendations.
+As local IT security consultants and IT compliance solutions providers, we will help you assess your needs and make security improvements to protect your business.
+Contact us now to schedule your free consultation.